What Makes a Sand Suitable For Equestrian Use?

 There is no official specification or standard for sand used in equestrian surfaces.
 However, there are key characteristics that we can use to determine suitability.

 Are you looking for a new silica sand surface?
 Why not request a free, no-obligation quote?
 Complete our quick contact form or give us a call in the office on 0800 044 8101.

 The following characteristics can help us to determine whether or not a type of sand is suitable for use in equestrian surfacing:

 High-purity silica sand is durable, meaning the individual grains are less susceptible to breaking down through use, which will help the surface to remain consistent.

 Sands classified as sub-angular have grains that compact well and provide a firm riding surface.
 Additionally, highly angular grains are more likely to fracture under impact.

 Fine sand is best as small-sized grains aid moisture retention and good drainage.

 4. Particle Distribution

-A range of grain size helps the sand compact due to smaller particles filling the voids between larger ones.
+Various grain sizes help the sand compact as smaller particles fill the voids between larger ones.